-- 2.4.a.1.
-The Review Committee only accepts current ABIM certification in transplant hepatology.
+- 2.4.a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or the American Board of Osteopathic Internal Medicine (AOBIM) or subspecialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.4.a.1.
+The Review Committee only accepts current ABIM or AOBIM certification in advanced heart failure and transplant cardiology.
 (Core) - 2.4.b.
-The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine residency, or gastroenterology or transplant hepatology fellowship.
+The program director must have at least three years of documented educational and/or administrative experience in an ACGME-accredited internal medicine cardiovascular disease fellowship or advanced heart failure and transplant cardiology.
 (Core)